 A crucial element of any business is the creation of a brand name by which people could identify the service or product it provides.
-It’s also one of the very first things you have to think about, and it’s something that will be stuck with your business for long.
+It’s also one of the very first things you have to think about, as it’s something that will be stuck with your business for long.

 Here are a few essential things you might want to consider before you decide on your brand name:

 In this age and time, if you want your business to flourish, it’s probably a must to bring it to the Internet.
 Therefore, you have to ensure if the brand name you’ll be coming up with is “web-friendly“.
 The brand name should be “web-friendly” in the sense that the name can be put on the web with Internet users having few issues finding and accessing it to gain information about the business.

 First, if you’re going to utilize the net for your business, you’ll need an official website to serve as a one-stop station for anyone interested to find out more about it.
 This means getting a domain name that is distinctly associated with your business.
 Therefore, you should choose a brand name that people could easily remember rather than something complex and meaningless.

 Take for example, www.tchm.com versus www.tchmedical.com.
 The second one seems easier to remember because of the word “medical“.
 People would recall “tch” and “medical” better than simply “tchm“, which does not consist of any real word and does not give any clue about the business.

 Second, given that social networking sites like Facebook are the in-thing now, you might be considering marketing your business through them in future.
 One thing you should thus check is that there are no pages created with the same name as your brand.
 This will prevent the dilution of your branding and easily allow people to find the exclusive page of your business and gather more information about it.

 Other things you may also wish to consider include your future business email address (which will most likely bear close resemblance to your brand name), the ease of using your brand name to search for your business on search engines, etc.